emailjs/emailjs-tcp-socket/README.md

 tcp-socket
 ==========

-This shim brings [Mozilla-flavored](https://developer.mozilla.org/en-US/docs/WebAPI/TCP_Socket) version of the [Raw Socket API](http://www.w3.org/TR/raw-sockets/) to node.js, Chromium apps, and websockets (via socket.io).
+This shim brings [Mozilla-flavored](https://developer.mozilla.org/en-US/docs/WebAPI/TCP_Socket) version of the [Raw Socket API](http://www.w3.org/TR/raw-sockets/) to node.js, Chromium apps, Windows/WP 8 apps, and websockets (via socket.io).
 Its purpose is to enable apps to use the same codebase in Firefox OS, Chrome OS, and on the server.

 [![Build Status](https://travis-ci.org/whiteout-io/tcp-socket.svg?branch=dev/umd)](https://travis-ci.org/whiteout-io/tcp-socket)